 Module testing must be performed by a test laboratory approved to test PV modules to these standards under the IECEE scheme.
 The certificate must be issued by a national certifying body associated with that laboratory, who are accredited to certify PV module testing under the IECEE CB scheme.
 Module testing and certification is accepted only from the following organisations listed on the IECEE website.

-Certificates must be issued after the date of joining the scheme, and an additional declaration is required if testing was done before the approval date.
+Certificates must be issued after the date of joining the scheme.

 The Clean Energy Council will only accept certificates where periodic factory inspections are carried out by the certifying body to ensure ongoing compliance with the international standards.